content-services/content-sources-backend/docs/architecture.md

   * For example, at Repository creation or update time, the listener will fetch metadata from the yum repository and introspect it to learn about its packages.

 ![](architecture.png)

+## Deployments

+When deploying within kubernetes, we recommend:
+ * Minimum 3 pods for the API
+   * Each pod consumes about 30 MB of memory
+ * Minimum 3 pods for the Event Listener (kafka consumer)
+   * Each pod consumes about 35 MB of memory